Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for Money by Pink Floyd

-This song flirts between progressive and blues, and while it’s definitely something a beginner can tackle, do note that it contains some odd time signatures including 7/4 and 3/4 time.
+This song flirts between progressive and blues, and while it’s definitely something a beginner can tackle, do note that it contains some odd time signatures, including 7/4 and 3/4 time.
 So be sure to check the tab for a helpful visual guide on how to count this, and remember to turn the metronome on!
-This is a great song to learn as it will enable you to dip your toe into uncommon time signatures, making it a great song to put later on your list of easy bass songs.
+This is a great song to learn, as it will enable you to dip your toe into uncommon time signatures.
+This is a great addition to any list of easy bass songs.

 Three Little Birds by Bob Marley